-While social insurance50 may seem like an invention of modern governments, the act of pooling resources to help deal with risk is a longstanding tradition in human societies.
+While social insurance may seem like an invention of modern governments, the act of pooling resources to help deal with risk is a longstanding tradition in human societies.
 Families do it inherently by helping relatives out in times of need.
 Close-knit communities, especially in early societies, also served a similar role.
 For example, farmers contributed portions of their harvest into a communal fund that would be available to the unlucky families whose crops failed.

 These methods of risk sharing were later formalized in medieval Europe.
 Merchants and craftsmen sharing common business interests created mutual aid organizations that pooled money to help individual members and their families in the event of sickness, unemployment, or death.
 Germany was one of the first countries to introduce statesponsored social insurance protection in the 1880s.
 These policies included health insurance, workers' compensation, and mandatory old-age pensions.
-Later other European and Latin American countries followed suit, modeling their programs after the German system.
+Later, other European and Latin American countries followed suit, modeling their programs after the German system.

 Although Social Security-the United States' primary social insurance program-was not created until 1935, the United States did have an important and far earlier precursor in the form of the Civil War pension program.
 Implemented shortly after the start of the war, the insurance program initially provided benefits for soldiers disabled in combat, as well as benefits to war widows and orphans.
-The program was later expanded to include all non-warrelated disabilities, as well as old-age pension benefits to soldiers and their families.
+The program was later expanded to include all non-war-related disabilities, as well as old-age pension benefits to soldiers and their families.
 It eventually grew to cover nearly 90% of Civil War veterans and their families.
 The Civil War pension program provided an important model for the later development of Social Security with the introduction of family income protection.
 This model provides replacement of wages not just for workers, but also for their spouses and children in the event of worker disability or death.

-anything about the costs or when, if ever, it will happen.
+much damage will it do?
+How much will that damage cost?
+It's hard to save for something without knowing anything about the costs or when, if ever, it will happen.
 Insurance is suitable for this kind of risk.